AresMUSH/aresmush.com/tutorials/code/quickstart/apis.md

     Jobs.create_job(category, title, description, author)

-There are some APIs like `Jobs.request_category` to find the right category to use.
-You can use `Game.master.system_character` to make the author "System" instead of a specific character.
+You can use `Jobs.request_category` for the category to make it a request and `Game.master.system_character` to make the author "System" instead of a specific character.

 ### Send Mail